Lake Norconian Club: The Great Depression

-Unfortunately, the Great Depression quickly killed The Norconia's success, and by 1933, the resort was closed.
+The Norconian began to struggle during the Great Depression, and by 1933, the resort was closed.
 After his divorce from Grace Scripps, Rex Clark was struggling financially.
 Norco was in the midst of a seven-year drought, and the agricultural success of the 1920s was all but a memory.
 In 1935 the resort suddenly reopened, likely due to a cash infusion from Rex Clark's former wife's trust fund.
 The Norconian sputtered along with some landmark occasions.
 In 1938, Walt Disney Studios, to celebrate the success of Snow White and the Seven Dwarfs, threw a party that has become legendary.
-The same year MGM tossed their own party at the Norconian, and in 1940 Fox studios followed suit.
+The same year MGM tossed their own party at the resort, and in 1940 Fox studios followed suit.
 During this era, Jeanette MacDonald, Joan Crawford, Basil Rathbone, Stan Laurel and other stars regularly visited the Norconian, as did sports stars Lou Nova (boxer), Helen Wills (tennis), local star Jess Hill (USC coach and star, New York Yankees) and the Pitt football team of 1935.

 Nevertheless, for a decade the resort had been in constant jeopardy of closing amidst back taxes owed, mechanic's liens, labor issues and debt owed to creditors.
 After a name change to "Clark's Hot Springs" in 1940, the resort closed for good.